 Anti-vaccine education – finance

-A regular contributor to the scaly (actually feathery, but thats another story) dinosaur’s website is Dorit Rubinstein Reiss.
+A regular contributor to the scaly (actually feathery, but that’s another story) dinosaur’s website is Dorit Rubinstein Reiss.
 Dr. Rubinstein Reiss is a legal scholar, a tenured professor at the University of California Hastings College of the Law in beautiful downtown San Francisco.

 I know that it’s difficult to understand for the vaccine deniers, a common issue, but becoming a tenured professor at a respected university system like the University of California is very prestigious.
 And difficult to attain.

 One earns a tenured position through superior academic scholarship, peer-review, teaching, and publishing frequently.
 It’s not given because of privilege.
-It’s not given because of anything but earning respect of your peers through hard work.
+It’s not given because of anything but earning the respect of your peers through hard work.
 But that’s not the point of my article.

 Dorit has been attacked frequently on social media because of her ownership of GlaxoSmithKline (GSK) stock.
 The anti-vaccination crowd uses this ownership of GSK as evidence to support their belief that she is corrupt.
 Or worse.

-There are many more like this, on Facebook, Twitter, and even attacks on her comments on some random article about vaccines in some obscure newspaper.
+There are much more like this, on Facebook, Twitter, and even attacks on her comments on some random article about vaccines in some obscure newspaper.
 Dorit is attacked all the time, because ad hominem arguments are employed, in lieu of real evidence, against her.
 And she takes it, publicly, with great aplomb.

 On the other hand, I have no patience for it, hence this article.